aionnetwork/aion-docs/aion-node/avm/_index.en.md

 # Should should show the "Hello World!" string in the console output.
 ```

-For more information on how to use the standalone AVM command-line interface, see the [User Guide](docs/USER_GUIDE.md).
+For more information on how to use the stand-alone AVM command-line interface, see the [User Guide](docs/USER_GUIDE.md).

 ## License